 An illuminated vanity mirror is on the sun visor.
-To use the mirror rotate the sun visor. the mirror, rotate the sun visor down and swing the mirror cover upward.
+To use the mirror, rotate the sun visor down and swing the mirror cover upward.
 The lights turn on automatically.
 Closing the mirror cover turns off the lights.

 Sun Visor Extension - If Equipped